1

 • Integration with existing health systems (designed by different companies who hate each other)

-Wishocracy Platform: $70M
+Your Wishocracy Protocol: $70M

-Direct democracy except it works:
+Direct democracy, except this time it works:

 • Voting system (humans click things, system counts accurately)